arbenson/ScHoLP-Tutorial/README.md

 ##### Table S2 (dependence of tie strength and edge density at different points in time)

-The results from this table use the core ScHoLP.jl and the same function we saw above for the simplicial closure probabilities.
-We just provide an extra input parameter to the function `closure_type_counts3()`.
+The results from this table just use the core ScHoLP.jl functionality and the same function we saw above for the simplicial closure probabilities.
+We just provide an extra input parameter to the function `closure_type_counts3()` for pre-filtering the dataset to just start with the first X% of timestamped simplices.

 ```julia
 using ScHoLP